Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- This season, Deandre Ayton has made 7.8 shots per game, which adds up to 15.1% of his team's total makes.
+- This season, Deandre Ayton has made 7.8 field goals per game, which adds up to 15.1% of his team's total makes.

-- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- On defense, the Nuggets have allowed 112.5 points per contest, which is eighth-best in the league.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.

-- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per game.
+- The Nuggets are the best team in the league, giving up 40.8 rebounds per contest.

 - Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.